tranlv/Flask-RESTX-boilerplate/CONTRIBUTING.md

 `$ git push`

-7. Go to your own repo and create a new Pull Request against 'dev' branch
+7. Go to your own repo and create a new Pull Request against 'master' branch

 8. To sync your forked repo with my repo